Virtual pilgrimage presenters

 Kathi Keville

-Internationally known herbalist Kathi Keville is the director of the America Herb Association, and author of 15 herb, gardening, and aromatherapy books.
-She is also an herbal practitioner and founding member of the American Herbalist Guild.
-Kathi lectures throughout North America and leads spiritual-botanical journeys in Europe that have included Assisi, Patmos, Mary Magdeline’s St. Baume cave, Mary’s Ephesus home, and Delphi.
-Her large herb garden with 500 species of medicinal plants is at her Green Medicine Herb School in California’s Sierra Nevada mountains.
-She sings in a Medieval choral group, has art and education degrees, and has a specific interest in botanical and art history.
-Kathi’s fascination with Hildegard as a mystic and herbalist began several decades ago and has inspired her own meditations with plants to better understand the energetics and healing potential of herbs on mind, body and spirit.
+Kathi Keville is the director of the American Herb Association and author of 15 books on herbs, gardening, and aromatherapy.
+A founding member of the American Herbalist Guild, she leads spiritual-botanical journeys in Europe and maintains a herb garden of 500 species at her Green Medicine Herb School in California’s Sierra Nevada.
+She sings in a medieval choral group and has a specific interest in botanical and art history.
+Her fascination with Hildegard as a mystic and herbalist has inspired her own meditations with plants to explore the energetics of healing herbs on mind, body, and spirit.

 Grace McLean